INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Article 28

-28.1 Seniority – An employee’s seniority shall be defined as that period from the employee’s most recent first day of uniformed full-time compensated work with the Oak Harbor Fire Department.
+28.1 Seniority – An employee’s seniority shall be defined as that period from the employee’s most recent first day of uniformed full-time compensated work with the Oak Harbor Fire Department, regardless of time served at any fire station location.

 28.2 Employees with the same date of hire shall be assigned a seniority order, based on the individual’s total score from the entire testing process of the Employer (i.e. Civil Service and the Department).
 The higher the total score, the higher the seniority ranking.

 28.3 A seniority list shall be maintained by the Employer and shall be brought up to date prior to January 31st of each year.
-This list shall be forwarded to the Secretary of the Union.
+This list shall be forwarded to the Union President.
 The list shall show date of hire and date promoted, if any.

-28.4 Seniority shall prevail in lay-offs for all employees who have completed their initial probationary period, provided the senior employee is capable of performing the duties of the less senior employee.
+28.4 Seniority shall prevail in layoffs for all employees who have completed their initial probationary period, provided the senior employee is capable of performing the duties of the less senior employee.
 No new employee shall be hired until the laid off employees have been given the opportunity to return to work.
 Employees who are laid off shall be placed on a recall list for a period of three (3) years.
 Employees, if recalled, shall be recalled in inverse order of their layoff.
-Recalled employees returning from layoff in excess of one year will be subject to a physician’s examination and must demonstrate within (90) ninety days of their recall that they are able to meet the physical demands associated with the work to be performed.
-Employees who are eligible for recall shall be given (30) thirty calendar days notice of recall sent by registered mail.
+Recalled employees returning from layoff in excess of one year will be subject to a physician’s examination.
+Employees who are eligible for recall shall be given (30) thirty calendar days’ notice of recall sent by registered mail.
 The recalled employee must notify the City of their intention to return to work within fourteen (14) calendar days of their receipt of the recall notice.
 The City shall have fulfilled its obligations by mailing the recall notice by registered mail, return receipt requested, to the mailing address provided by the departing employee.
 It shall be the obligation and responsibility of the employee who was laid off to keep the City informed of their latest mailing address.

 28.5 During the period that any employee is on an authorized leave of absence without pay, seniority shall accrue.
 If an employee is on layoff status, seniority shall not accrue.
 Upon returning to work after such leave or layoff, the employee shall be granted the level of seniority previously accrued.